smritae01/CS640-Originality-Score-Project/README.md

 We have followed the threshold of 0.65 for the classification for GPTZero.
 On our validation dataset, we set all documents with completely\_generated\_prob under the threshold as human, and above as AI.

-## Files and their purpose
+## Files, their purpose and how to recreate

 In the gptzero-api directory, run the main.py file.
 This will first convert the csv cells into txt files in the "./data/txtfiles" directory and then generates the csv file to get the relevant information from GPTZero.

-Note: Only 250 requests are possible per hour for the GPTZero API
+Note: Only 250 requests are possible per hour for the GPTZero API.

+"updated_mlp.py" contains our code for the MLP.
+Run this file to get the accuracy and other metrics.
+It will also give model weights in the model_weights.csv file.
+Then run the originality.ipynb notebook to get final.csv with originality scores.